Robots.txt Setup and Analysis: All You Need to Know

 1. Admin dashboard and system files.

-Internal and service files that website administrators or webmaster interact with.
+Internal and service files that only website administrators or webmasters should interact with.

 2. Auxiliary pages that only appear after specific user actions.

-These can include messages that clients receive after successfully completing an order, client forms, authorization or password recovery pages.
+Pages that clients are sent to after successfully completing an order, client forms, authorization or password recovery pages.

 3. Search pages.